mikeramage/aoc2020/README.md

 Pragmatic, like an grizzled old man with massive calloused hands whacking a nail into a plank with a hammer.

 But for some reason I wrote a function with a ludicrously long name that took ages to type.
 Why?

+# Day 9
+Workmanlike.
+No nonsense.
+Brute forcey.
+Like a George Foreman punch.
+Or a burger cooked on a George Foreman grill.

+# Day 10
+You don't need drugs.
+Just try to understand my code.
+I certainly don't.

+Far out, dude!